raunelgarcia/front-end-framework/README.md

     - Description: Represents the username of your SauceLabs Account.
 - AccessToken:
     - Description: Represents the API access token of your SauceLabs Account.
+- DeviceName:
+    - Description: Represents the name of the device being tested for mobile testing on SauceLabs.
+If left blank, the default value is `Android GoogleAPI Emulator`.
+- PlatformVersion:
+    - Description: Represents the version of the platform being tested for mobile testing on SauceLabs.
+If left blank, the default value is `15.0`.

 Ensure to set these variables according to your testing requirements before executing the tests.